lborophysics/DECTSim/docs/source/user_guide/first_sim.md

 ```

 ### Voxel objects
-A voxel object is how the program represents a material in the phantom. only two arguments are required to create a voxel object:
+A voxel object is how the program represents a material in the phantom.
+Only two arguments are required to create a voxel object:
 - `is_in_object`: a function handle that takes in 3 arguments (x, y, z) and returns a boolean indicating whether the point is inside the object. `x`, `y` and `z` are the coordinates of the centre of the voxel, in cm.
 These coordinates **must** be able to be vectorised, therefore, the boolean returned must be the same size as `x`, `y` and `z`.
 - `material`: a `material_attenuation` object representing the material of the voxel object